epogrebnyak/ssg-dataset/README.md

 ### Get a Github token

-You will need a Github token to retreive stats for many repos.
+You will need a Github token to retrieve stats for many repos.
 Write out `.config.env` near to where you run your Python code:

 ```toml